cloudberrydb/cloudberrydb-site/docs/db-utilities/db-util-plcontainer.md

 **`runtime-verify`**

-Checks the PL/Container configuration information on the Greenplum Database instances with the configuration information on the coordinator.
+Checks the PL/Container configuration information on the Cloudberry Database instances with the configuration information on the coordinator.
 If the utility finds inconsistencies, you are prompted to replace the remote copy with the local copy.
 The utility also performs XML validation.

 -h | --help`**`